 Care of a Norfolk Island Pine Plant

 Growing a Norfolk Island pine as a houseplant starts with realizing a few important things about Norfolk pines.
-While technically a pine tree, they are not as hardy as the standard pine tree that people are use to.
+While technically a pine tree, they are not as hardy as the standard pine tree that people are accustomed to.
 In terms of proper Norfolk pine tree care, they are more like a gardenia or orchid than a pine tree.

 First thing to keep in mind with the care of Norfolk pines is that they are not cold hardy.
-They are a tropical plant and cannot tolerate temperatures below 35 degrees F. For many parts of the country, the Norfolk Island pine tree cannot be planted outside year round.
+They are a tropical plant and cannot tolerate temperatures below 35 F. (1 C.).
+For many parts of the country, the Norfolk Island pine tree cannot be planted outside year round.
 It also needs to be kept away from cold drafts.

 Water your Norfolk Island pine when the top of the soil feels dry to the touch.
 Fertilize your Norfolk pine in the spring and summer with a water soluble balanced fertilizer, but you do not need to fertilize in the fall or winter.